TheMattBurglar/Raspberry-Pi-5-NAS-Build/README.md

 - Resolved IPv6 leak by reinstalling PiVPN and reconfiguring clients

 ### SSH
-- Set up public-key authentication for laptop as well
+- Desktop public-key authentication was setup by Raspberry Pi Imager, but I needed to manually setup public-key authentication for my laptop as well

 ---